sobolevn/sobolevn.github.io/_posts/2021-12-31-paramspec-guide.md

 ```

 This is a perfectly valid Python code.
 But how can we type it?
-Note that we cannot use `C = TypeVar('C', bound=Callable)` anymore, since we are changing the type now.
+Note that we cannot use `TypeVar('C', bound=Callable)` anymore, since we are changing the return type now.

 Initially, I've tried something like: